passport/www.passportjs.org/content/guide/providers.md

   </tbody>
 </table>

-**Attention Developers:** If you implement support another provider, send me a message and I will add it to the list.
+**Attention Developers:** If you implement support for another provider, send me a message and I will add it to the list.